hetslop/hetslop/README.md

 - all my socials are private, and so is my personal life. you may ask for one, but i will ask for your age first, as none of them are sfw. you must be of legal age — please understand!

 byf:
-- i have bipolar and pretty much insufferable to talk with
+- i have bipolar and NARCICISM , pretty much insufferable to talk with. i do nkt like to disclose i have one since people kick my balls for it but I rarely care for it anymore
-- absolutely dni PROSHIP STOP INTERACTUNG W ME ITS THE 4TH TIME I BEFRIENDED AND THEN BLOCKED BECAUSE I FOUND OUT THEY R PROSHITTER

 dni:
 - basic dni criteria